Castro and Lowenstein Lab

 Ziwen received a PhD in Biomedical Engineering from University of Michigan.
 His thesis was targeting on the branched chain amino acid metabolism in pancreatic ductal adenocarcinoma microenvironment.
 His research demonstrated the TGF-β/SMAD5 axis directly targets BCAT1 in cancer-associated fibroblasts to secrete branched-chain keto acids.
 Ziwen joined the Castro-Lowenstein Laboratory in 2021 to study the role of myeloid cells in IDH-mutant glioma.

-Dr. Anzar Abdul Mujeeb, PhD
+Dr. Anzar Abdul Mujeeb

 Postdoctoral Fellow